-Either way, there he sat two hours later nursing the last of his Caesar while Tristan and Ashton surrounded themselves with girls they'd met on a sweaty dance floor.
+Either way, there he sat two hours later nursing the last of his extra spicy Caesar while Tristan and Ashton surrounded themselves with girls they'd met on a sweaty dance floor.
 Tristan, hair red – sticking out in every direction - and blue eyes twinkling without the glasses to cover them up, was chatting up a rather good-looking blonde who was wearing a tight dress and high heels.

 Ashton, on the other hand, had both arms draped around two rather plain – though excitable – looking girls.
-His black hair was short, and his eyes were busy convincing the women in his arms that he wasn't the snake Colby knew him to be.
+His black hair was short, and behind sunglasses his eyes were busy convincing the women in his arms that he wasn't the snake Colby knew him to be.

 It was all enough to make Colby want to puke.

 There he sat awkwardly between two other girls who were looking a little dejected at the fact they were not getting any attention.
-One had tried to make conversation to Colby, but senseless and bitter were two things that could easily describe the sandy haired male.
+One had tried to make conversation to Colby, but senseless and bitter were two things that could easily describe the young male.
 He chose to ignore them both, and it was only when he needed to pee so bad it hurt his dick that he spoke.

 "I need to break the seal," he announced.
 Ashton was too busy whispering something into one of the girl's ears, so it was Tristan who turned around.